 You can give cash, appreciated stocks, or other assets.
 Some of the most tax-efficient asset types to give through your will come from retirement plan accounts, since heirs would be taxed on the income in respect of the descendent (IRD).
 You can choose to give a stated dollar amount, a specific property, a percentage of your estate, the remainder after distributions to other beneficiaries, or you can make your gift contingent on certain events.
 You can decide to do it at any age by adding to an existing will or drafting a new one.

 Gifts of cash are the easiest way to give.
-You can make a donation to any fund at the community foundation and receive the maximum tax advantage under federal law.
+You can make a donation to any fund at Charlotte Community Foundation and receive the maximum tax advantage under federal law.

 To wire a gift of cash please contact us for specific instructions.